 Opening hours: Monday till Saturday, 10:00 – 17:00.
 In July and August also open on Sundays 12:00 – 17:00.

-- children 0-12 free (accompanied by an adult)
+Tickets: adults – € 4 / children 12-16 – € 2 / children 0-12 free (accompanied by an adult).

-Every Saturday there is a guided tour starting at 14:00.
-From May 15 till October 1 there is also an extra guided tour starting at 14:30.
-The tours take about an hour.
+Guided tours: Every Saturday at 14:00.
+From May 15 till October 1 also at 14:30.
 No reservation required.
-Price is € 7 for an adult and € 2 for children (0 – 16 years old).
+Price: € 7 adults / € 2 children (0–16 years).

 Drink a cup of coffee on Grote Markt